Graph Partitioning and Sparse Matrix Ordering using Reinforcement Learning and Graph Neural Networks: Advantage Actor Critic

 In our case, the agent will be modeled by a two-headed deep neural network, with parameter tensor $\theta$, that takes as input a state $s$ and returns a tensor of probabilities $\pi_{\theta}(\cdot\vert s)$ for the actions, and a scalar value $v_{\theta}(s)$ for the value function.
 Here we use $v_{\theta}(s)$ to approximate the true value function $v(s_t)$.
 Hence, the loss function becomes

-where we added the weighted ``critic loss'' $\alpha \sum_{t=1}^{T}(R_t - v_{\theta}(s_t))^2$ to stabilize the training, with $\alpha \in (0,1]$.
+where we added the weighted ``critic loss'' $\alpha \sum_{t=1}^{T-1}(R_t - v_{\theta}(s_t))^2$ to stabilize the training, with $\alpha \in (0,1]$.

-\Cref{fig:a2c} illustrates the A2C procedure.
+Figure \ref{fig:a2c} illustrates the A2C procedure.
 Given a state, the actor determines what action to take, which will generate a new state.
-Meanwhile, the critic branch of the network computes the value $v(s_t)$ of the state, which is used to compute the advantage ($R_t - v(s_t)$) of the future state $s_t$.
-This advantage is then used to reinforce the chosen action $a_t$. \Cref{alg:agent_update} illustrates the A2C weight update procedure.
+Meanwhile, the critic branch of the network computes the value $v_{\theta}(s_t)$ of the state, which is used to compute the advantage ($R_t - v_{\theta}(s_t)$) of the future state $s_t$.
+This advantage is then used to reinforce the chosen action $a_t$.
+Algorithm \ref{alg:agent_update} illustrates the A2C weight update procedure.

 We set the coefficient $\alpha$ to $0.1$, in order to let the actor learn faster than the critic.
 The discount factor $\gamma$ is set to $0.9$, since we are interested in the long term return, as opposed to finding a strictly greedy approach.
-The learning rate $\delta$ is always set to $10^{-3}$.
+For the training we use the Adam optimizer \cite{adam2015} with learning rate $\delta$ set to $10^{-3}$.

-\Cref{alg:agent_forward} shows the neural network used for all experiments.
-It relies on the SAGEConv graph convolutional layer, described in~\cite{hamilton2017inductive}.
-The SAGE layer implements the simple relation
+Algorithm \ref{alg:agent_forward} shows the neural network used for all experiments, which relies on the SAGEConv graph convolutional layer, described in~\cite{hamilton2017inductive}.
+The SAGE layer implements the relation